dhup04/vsd_2024/README.md

 Also add the command for the analysis like, .tran 1n 20n, .control , run,.endc,.end.

-image

-after running this file we get output of ngspice like this,

-image

-Now, ploting the graph here by command, plot y vs time a.

-image

-NOw if we increase the C3 value from 0.024ff to 2ff the graph will look like this, graph become more smoother.

-image

 Lab steps to characterize inverter using sky130 model files Here, we have to find value of 4 parameters.